Datasaur Dinamic with Amazon SageMaker Autopilot

 ```

-<figure><img src="/files/vitFyQSA98OJvlnb1ajE" alt=""><figcaption><p>Edit Trust Relationships</p></figcaption></figure>
+<figure><img src="/files/vitFyQSA98OJvlnb1ajE" alt=""><figcaption><p>Edit trust policy</p></figcaption></figure>

-<figure><img src="/files/3U581yFj9gQwmoOH2BeA" alt=""><figcaption><p>Role Summary</p></figcaption></figure>
+<figure><img src="/files/3U581yFj9gQwmoOH2BeA" alt=""><figcaption><p>Role summary</p></figcaption></figure>

-## Start Training
+## Start training

 <figure><img src="/files/ivKBGSrr0dZ6e9QC13hS" alt=""><figcaption><p>Datasaur Dinamic with Amazon Sagemaker</p></figcaption></figure>